Thanksgiving Annotated Bibliography

 Peters, R. M. (1992).Clambake: A Wampanoag tradition.
 Minneapolis: Lerner.

-Peters, a Wampanoag, provides some of the historical background information on the Wampanoags of southeastern Massachusetts, including how they met their need for food prior to the invasion of the Pilgrims.
+Upper elementary.
+Peters, a Wampanoag, provides some of the historical background information on the Wampanoags of southeastern Massachusetts, including how they met their need for food prior to the invasion by the Pilgrims.
 The text also portrays how one Wampanoag boy today learns about the clambake tradition, as a way of maintaining some of the significant Wampanoag cultural traditions.
+The author’s background as a Wampanoag makes the text reliable.

 Sewall, M., (1986).The Pilgrims of Plymouth.
 Atheneum, NY: Macmillan Publishing Company.